appfair/App/README.md

 ## Support

-Community Support for this app is available from its [Discussion](../../discussions) forums.
+Community Support for Bon Mot is available from its [Discussion](../../discussions) forums.

 Issue reports and suggestions for improvement are available from the